strimzi/proposals/035-ca-abstraction.md

 Now let's describe the processes.

 1. The issuing operator needs to figure out which EE certificates are missing (or in their renewal period, or otherwise need replacing, e.g. via annotation).
 This need for a certificate might exist independently of the end entity.
-For example, if we're going to scale up the Kafka cluster then we need a certificate for the new broker before the new broker exists. **The issuing operator puts the end entity in the `NEW` state.**
+For example, if we're going to scale up the Kafka cluster then we need a certificate for the new broker before the new broker exists. **The issuing operator puts the end entity in the `REQUIRED` state.**

 2. The issuing operator requests a new certificate. **The issuing operator puts the end entity in the `REQUESTED` state.**